 Interest rates have been manipulated for so long that no one remembers what it was like to have market-determined interest rates.
 Nor does anyone remember what it was like to have high interest rates.
 It has been nearly 40 years since interest rates last spiked into double digits, with the prime rate eventually peaking at over 20 percent in 1981.

 Most of the bond traders and financial advisors who were in business back then have long since retired.
 Does your financial advisor know how to react if interest rates were to spike to 6, 8, or 10 percent or higher?
 Do you have a plan for what to do when interest rates start to increase?
-Higher interest rates will ravage bond investors and spook stock markets.
+Higher interest rates will ravage bond buyers and spook stock markets.

 The Impact of Interest Rates on Gold